 The Ancient Kingdom of Fife is perhaps most famous because of St Andrews, the undisputed home of golf.
-But it's not just about St Andrews.
-There's a wonderfully relaxing atmosphere throughout Fife, from the delightful fishing villages of the East Neuk to the rolling hills of the Howe.
-And it's not just golf either. from kart racing to horse-riding, cycling to fishing, there is a whole lot on offer, even if hitting little white balls into a hole is not your cup of tea.
+But it’s not just about St Andrews.
+There’s a wonderfully relaxing atmosphere throughout Fife, from the delightful fishing villages of the East Neuk to the rolling hills of the Howe or the more challenging peaks of The Lomonds .
+From kart racing to horse-riding, cycling to fishing, there is a whole lot on offer, particularly if hitting the little white ball into a hole is not your cup of tea.
 Highlights include:

 Fife Millenium Cycleways